huskyproject/nltools/README.md

    and applies it to the nodelist using nldiff. nlupdate can also find full replacement files if you configure this, and just unpack them and copy them over the old nodelist.
-This is useful for othernets that do not have nodediff files.  - With only a few keywords, nlupdate manages the whole process of updating your nodelist files for you.
+This is useful for othernets that do not have nodediff files. nlupdate can also process daily nodelists full updates if you configure this.  - With only a few keywords, nlupdate manages the whole process of updating your nodelist files for you.

 After you have set the configuration file up properly (see below), you just